Role of the LECC Director

 Parental involvement is strongly encouraged.
 It communicates the importance of school to children, and maintains open lines of communication between parents and teachers.
 We have an open door policy and welcome your participation in the classrooms.
 We appreciate you sharing your time, talents or hobbies.

 Your feedback is expected and important for the continuous development of our program and its practices.
 Parental feedback is obtained through personal conversations, surveys, emails and phone calls.
-A more formal annual survey will be distributed so feedback can be recorded, utilized, summarized, and shared with families and teachers.
-If parents have questions, comments, or concerns they are welcome and encouraged to first speak with their child’s classroom teachers and then the Director.
+A more formal annual survey is distributed so feedback can be recorded, summarized, and shared with families and teachers.
+If parents have questions or comments, they are encouraged to first speak with their child’s classroom teachers and then with the Director.

-We request that parents refrain from the temptation of lengthy discussions with teachers during class hours and at pick up/drop off times.
-Also, in keeping with our commitment to respecting children and promoting their self-worth, we ask that negative comments, questions regarding a child's progress, and any sensitive topics be reserved for private conferences.
+We request that parents refrain from lengthy discussions with teachers during class hours and at pick-up/drop-off times.
+Also, in keeping with our commitment to respecting children and promoting their self-worth, we ask that negative comments and sensitive topics be reserved for a private conference.